Christ our hope. 15:1-13

 v5-6.
 Paul's greatest wish for his readers is that they will be a united group.
 By being one they give glory to God; they honour him.

-v8.
+v8-9a.
 Paul now supports his exhortation; he reminds his readers that Jesus was a Jew who worked exclusively among the Jewish people.
 Jesus was a Jewish Messiah fulfilling the promises given to the Patriarchs.
 And yet, along with Jewish believers, Gentiles hare reaped the benefits of God's mercy toward his historic people.
 So, Gentile believers should show special consideration toward Jewish believers.

 v9b-12.
 Paul goes on to give biblical support for the ingrafting of the Gentiles into God's historic people: